About North Kelvin

 - Firhill Basin for watersports and nature

-- NKCC Noticeboard and Kelvinbridge Parish Church, Belmont St
+- NKCC Noticeboard opposite Kelvinbridge Parish Church, Belmont St

 - Ruchill Park flagpole, for views across the city.